Do Your Kids Need Those Multivitamin Gummies?

 Vitamin A: Carrots, sweet potatoes, cantaloupe, leafy greens

-What A Paediatrician Says About Gummies For Kids
+What A Pediatrician Says About Gummies for Kids

-However, Dr Sarah emphasises that gummies should never replace nutrient-dense whole foods.
+However, Dr Sarah emphasizes that gummies should never replace nutrient-dense whole foods.
 "I always advise parents to think of gummies as a complement to a healthy diet, not a substitute.

 They can provide some extra insurance, but the majority of vitamins, minerals and other beneficial compounds should ideally come from fresh fruits, veggies, whole grains, lean proteins and dairy."